nltk/nltk_book/book/ch08-extras.rst

 ``TD_STRATEGY``, a basic top-down strategy; and ``BU_STRATEGY``, a basic bottom-up strategy.
 When constructing a chart parser, you can use either of these strategies, or create your own.
-We've already seen how to define a chart parser in section sec-dilemmas_.
+We've already seen how to define a chart parser in sec-dilemmas_.
 This time we'll specify a strategy and turn on tracing:

 .. doctest-ignore::